About the college

 The college brings together around 650 students from close to 75 countries with more than 300 fellows.
 We are international, family-friendly, and future-focused within a traditional Oxford setting.
 Collaborations and interactions across our community of students, fellows and staff are actively encouraged and our egalitarian ethos is epitomised by a single common room.
 The inclusion of all, regardless of gender, sexual identity, race, ethnicity or class, is one of our foundational principles.

-Green Templeton maintains a smoke-free zone on its main site and all annexes.
-Of note, the founder of Green College Richard Doll published the paper establishing the link between smoking and cancer.
+Green Templeton maintains a smoke-free policy across its main site and all annexes.
+Of note, the founder of Green College, Sir Richard Doll published the paper establishing the link between smoking and cancer.